-Parents: Josiah and Tryphenia Smith Blackman Higgins Birth: 5 April 1806, Columbus Chenango, New York to retrieve his family, likely after Lt Col Allen said the families could accompany the Battalion.
+Parents: Josiah and Tryphenia Smith Blackman Higgins Birth: 5 April 1806, Columbus Chenango, New York losing two children during that time period.
+Fleeing Nauvoo with six living children, Nelson enlisted in the Mormon Battalion at Council Bluffs as Captain of Company D. Originally leaving his wife and six living children behind, he returned to retrieve his family along with others three days later, likely after Lt Col Allen said the families could accompany the Battalion.